-When you’re dressing a newborn, fabric suddenly becomes something you notice in a completely different way.
+When it comes to baby sleep, the fabric on their sheet suddenly becomes something you notice in a completely different way.
 You touch everything twice.
 You check the inside seams.
-You might find yourself holding up your garment and thinking about how it feels or if it has/feels the correct warmth, chill or roughness of touch.
-But once you care enough to pay attention to these feelings, it won’t be long before you realize silk will come up in your conversation with others, however not as an expense, but because it’s also a very functional option.
+You might find yourself holding up options and thinking about how it feels or if it has/feels the correct warmth, chill or roughness of touch.
+But once you care enough to pay attention to these feelings, it won’t be long before you realise silk will come up in your conversation with others, not as an expense, but because it’s a very functional option.

 Silk Feels Naturally Soft — The Kind of Soft You Don’t Have to Second-Guess

 Silk has this effortless smoothness that you really can’t compare to anything else.
-When wearing silk, there is a difference in feeling than when wearing other fabrics.
+When sleeping on silk, there is a difference in feeling than when you sleep on other fabrics.
 Silk is always smooth and light, once washed, unlike many other fabric types (generally all other types), which become heavier and less flexible over time.
-When using this type of fabric, there will be no stiffness or rough edges as you do with other types of fabrics; the fabric will move freely and not catch anywhere on your body when your body moves around.
-For an infant, the benefits of using silk fabric instead of every other type of fabric can be substantial.
+When using this type of fabric, there will be no stiffness or rough edges as you do with other types of fabrics.
+For your baby, the benefits of using silk fabric instead of any other type of fabric can be substantial.

 A Break for Sensitive Skin